 Acting on emotion and buying or selling stock based on movement in the market — or trying to time the market — is not a solid investing strategy.
 Instead, try dollar-cost-averaging, which is when you invest your money evenly and routinely over a longer period of time.

 As we mentioned earlier in this article, you should maintain a diversified portfolio, and that doesn’t include just the latest and greatest new stocks.
-To do this, a better bet might be to consider index funds, which are made up of a well-diversified mix of stocks and bonds that replicate the makeup of an underlying index.
+To do this, a better bet might be to consider index funds, which are made up of a well-diversified mix of stocks that replicate the makeup of an underlying index.

 Another major mistake that new investors can make is not respecting their risk tolerance, and either taking on too much or too little risk.
 Your risk tolerance is based on an array of factors, like your time horizon and personal comfort level, and it should be the basis for the asset allocation of your portfolio.